colin-nolan/drone-secrets-sync/README.md

                          memory for argon2 to use when creating corresponding hash secret name [default: 65536] --argon2-parallelism ARGON2-PARALLELISM, -p ARGON2-PARALLELISM
-                         parallelism used when creating argon2 hash [default: 4] --verbose, -v          enable verbose logging --help, -h             display this help and exit --version              display version and exit
+                         parallelism used when creating argon2 hash [default: 4] --dry-run, -d          indicate only what secrets would be updated; does not update secrets --droneserver DRONESERVER [env: DRONE_SERVER] --dronetoken DRONETOKEN [env: DRONE_TOKEN] --verbose, -v          enable verbose logging --help, -h             display this help and exit --version              display version and exit